hornmich/ili9341-simple-gfx/README.md

 Draws 16b RGB565 bitmap.

+### Put UTF-8 character

+Draws lw-font generated pixmap character on the screen coordinates.

+### Print UTF-8 strings

+Prints formated string in a C printf fashion from lw-font generated pixmap font on the screen coordinates.

 ## Usage

 Installing and running the driver consists of the follwing steps:
-* Install and setup the [ili9341-spi-driver](https://bitbucket-prod.tcc.etn.com/projects/SID/repos/ili9341-spi-driver/browse)
+* Install and setup the [ili9341-spi-driver]()
 * Clone the repository to your project, possibly as a submodule for easy updating.
 * Register the path to the *ili9341-gfx.h* header file to your toolchain
 * Include the main header file ili9341-gfx.h